Building on Linux

 A successful build produces IoTivity static and dynamic libraries and sample applications which are all stored in the output directory.

-to build mbedTLS targets as shared libraries (.so) -
+• Add -DUSE_STATIC_TINYCBOR_LIBRARY=ON to build tinyCBOR as a shared library (.so)

-to skip building of mbedTLS targets as static libraries (.a)
+• Add -DUSE_SHARED_TINYCBOR_LIBRARY=OFF to skip building of tinyCBOR as static libraries (.a)

 Install built libraries into /usr/local/lib and headers into /usr/local/include (sudo is needed if /usr/local/lib or /usr/local/include are owned by the root user):